brikis98/docker-osx-dev/README.md

 docker-osx-dev uses [rsync](http://en.wikipedia.org/wiki/Rsync)
 to keep the files in sync between OS X and your Docker containers with virtually no performance penalty.
-Your builds should run quickly and file watchers should work normally!
+In the example above, any build you run in the `/src` folder of the Docker container should work just as quickly as if you run it in OS X. Also, file watchers should work normally for any system that supports hot reload (i.e. make a change and refresh the page).

 If you are using [Docker Compose](https://docs.docker.com/compose/), docker-osx-dev will automatically use rsync to mount any folders marked as